Alfredpoly/getnextline/README.md

 # What I learned

-Get_next_line is an important assignment that help me understand how to read and manipulate file descriptors.
-It also teached me a lot about memory allocations and error handling.
+Get_next_line is a critical assignment that taught me how to read and manipulate file descriptors.
+It also taught me a great deal about memory allocation and error handling.